March 16: Kosen-rufu Day

 On March 16, 1958, in the predawn chill at the foot of Mount Fuji, 6,000 youth assembled, unaware they were to make history.
-There, second Soka Gakkai President Josei Toda would announce that he was passing the baton of kosen-rufu to the youth.
+There, second Soka Gakkai President Josei Toda announced that he was passing the baton of kosen-rufu to the youth.

 All that mattered to him was that the young people who would faithfully inherit his legacy were there.